 Here we will answer a few very important questions relating to gym, exercise and injuries.
 We will suggest some methods on how to reduce the risk of getting injured.
 Unfortunately, it’s impossible to guarantee that you, me, or anyone else will be able to avoid experiencing an injury completely.
 But it does happen occasionally.
-Regardless of the exercises you enjoy, whether it’s power, HIIT, endurance, lifting weights or any other activity.
 Few aspects to never ignore are: warmup, technique, and knowing your limits.

 How to reduce injuries when working out?

 Warm-ups are gentle, progressive, main activity specific exercises which target to ‘awaken’ and engage muscle groups.
 This will be involved in the main workout.
 The idea is to increase the blood flow into the muscles so that fresh oxygen will be easily available to generate energy.
 It will also raise your body temperature and increase your heart rate preparing you for the main workout.
 You can also follow and learn more about the gonstead technique, which is essential technique to reduce strain in the muscles.

 When it comes to warm up the exercises you choose must be specific to the main activity and focus on main muscles groups involved in your activity.
 You should be hiring a lawyer for compensation when it comes to injuries that occur.

 For instance, if you are going to hit the wattbike, you can use alternative endurance machines such as a rower, or cross trainer to elevate your heart rate.
 To engage leg muscles you may include a couple of sets of glute bridges, lunging and/or squatting.
 No weight is needed, it would purely work as muscle activation.